 There were no payphones on the streets or in many restaurants.

 All this changed during the second half of the 1980s.
 This was when the telecommunications industry started to; “push technology to the edge.”

-Technically, this meant they created a distributed technology architecture in which services were processed at the network’s periphery, as close to the originating source as possible.
+Technically, this meant they created a distributed technology architecture in which services were processed at the network’s periphery and then “pushed” as close to the final functional endpoint as possible.
 Pushing telecommunications to the edge was game-changing because it meant no more party lines, homes in rural counties could get phone service, hotel guests had phones in their rooms, and you could find a payphone on many street corners in the country.